Angela Holt (Mindwell Therapy) PGDip, MBACP

 I have experienced being in ‘the other chair’ and hope that together we can bring the positive benefits of therapy into your life too.
 I love what I do and am committed to sharing your journey and helping you to become the person that you want to be.

 If you feel comfortable with what you’ve read so far, then please give me a call on 07933 279616 so that we can talk with no obligation.
-We can arrange an initial session at my Sale, Wilmslow or Hale practice, to give us an opportunity to decide if I am the right therapist for you and that we can work together.
+We can arrange an initial session at my Sale or Wilmslow practice, to give us an opportunity to decide if I am the right therapist for you and that we can work together.

 Training, qualifications & experience